Tantanok221/.claude/commands/create-issue.md

 **ULTRATHINK MODE ACTIVATED**: This is critical issue creation that requires deep analysis of both the feature requirements and existing architectural context.
 Use maximum tokens to thoroughly understand the feature, analyze relevant steering documents, and create the most comprehensive issue possible.
 Think deeply about implementation complexity, architectural patterns, and how this feature fits into the existing system.

-**--lite Mode Instructions**: When `--lite` is used, streamline the interaction by making quick, reasonable defaults.
-The AI will still perform necessary steering analysis but will present a more concise plan and may skip some detailed research steps (e.g., cross-referencing external best practices if not explicitly needed by steering docs).
-Focus on generating a usable issue document efficiently, trusting the AI's internal process to adhere to steering where possible without excessive user confirmation.

 **PURPOSE**: Create steering-aware issues that enable accurate implementation planning and maintain architectural consistency throughout the development workflow.